 - 7.4.20 There will be a presumption in favour of retaining listed buildings and any building which makes a contribution to the character and appearance of conservation areas.
 Where a demolition proposal is put forward in a conservation area an assessment will be carried out balancing the contribution of the existing building to the character and appearance of the area against the contribution that would be made by the proposed development.
 In assessing the contribution made by the existing building the council will take account of the buildings age, style and materials in relation to the majority of buildings within the area.
-Whether the building has a landmark quality, is by an architect of note, contributes to the setting of listed buildings or forms part of a recognisable group of buildings. - 7.4.21 Facade retention will not generally be permitted in conservation areas and where a case is made for total or partial demolition in a conservation area structural issues will not be given substantive weight where these have arisen due to neglect of a building through lack of maintenance or failure to secure by current or previous owners.
+Whether the building has a landmark quality, is by an architect of note, contributes to the setting of listed buildings or forms part of a recognisable group of buildings.
+Where consent is granted for demolition this will normally be conditional on prior agreement for the redevelopment of the site; prohibition of demolition until contracts have been signed for the approved redevelopment of the site; and where appropriate, the recording of the building before its demolition. - 7.4.21 Façade retention of a building which makes a contribution to the character and appearance of the conservation area will only be acceptable in exceptional circumstances, provided the scale of the overall development proposal will not be detrimental to the character or appearance of the area and the scheme can be implemented without serious risk to the retained structure.
+Where a case is made for total or partial demolition in a conservation area, structural issues will not be given substantive weight where these have arisen due to neglect of a building through lack of maintenance or failure to secure by current or previous owners.
 Evidence will also be required that all efforts have been made to retain the building through finding an alternative use, which may not be the preferred use of the developer.